vinland-avalon/Readings/linguistic/CS 598 Linguistic.md

 1. "Sketching" aims to provide solutions when designing a NLP interaction system, which all make sense.
 However, Could there be an example of how to apply these solutions or advice?
 2. The prompts are model-specific.
 So when saying "prompt as art", should we also specify the TTI model used?
 3. The conlusions of second paper are summarized from interviewers' reponses.
 Could there be a quantitative way to achieve that?

+# NLP evaluation
+## Source
+Elizabeth Clark, Tal August, Sofia Serrano, Nikita Haduong, Suchin Gururangan, and Noah A. Smith.
+2021.
+All That’s ‘Human’ Is Not Gold: Evaluating Human Evaluation of Generated TextLinks to an external site..
+In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics
+Marco Tulio Ribeiro, Tongshuang Wu, Carlos Guestrin, and Sameer Singh.
+2020.
+Beyond Accuracy: Behavioral Testing of NLP Models with CheckListLinks to an external site..
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+## Reflection
+Both papers focus on the evaluation of NLP models.
+The first paper concludes that people can hardly distinguish machine-generated content, even after simple training, based on experimental results.
+Thus it reminds researchers to be cautious when using human evaluation as the gold standard or a definitive solution.
+The second paper, "Beyond Accuracy," introduces CheckList, which resembles "behavior testing" or "black-box testing" and is task-agnostic.

+Some questions that might be worth discussing:

+1. In the first paper, the experiment limits content to 100 words.
+Given that I still don't believe ChatGPT can write something like "The Gift of the Magi," is it worth investigating how human evaluation accuracy changes with text length?

+2. The conclusion of the first paper is somewhat scary—does this imply that the Turing test is now outdated?

+3. The checklist can only deal with scenarios that can be enumerated.
+Is there any way to extend it to open-minded questions?